kirilligum/dacli/README.md

     2    -21   1.3  0    43     4
     3    0.98  8.1  -34  .0923  1
     545  98    112  43   65     23

+**describe** -- mean, variance, quantiles, histogram, and other descriptive statistics using big-data-friendly algorithms  that read data only once, scale linear and use constant memory.

+    > cat test.csv| ./describe |column -ts,

 **transpose** -- transposes the table. it simply swaps rows and columns